 .../en.html can also be requested as:

-200 response and are configured to be cached) will be cached by the dispatcher, eventually leading to a full file system and no service for further requests.
+200 response and are configured to be cached) are cached by the Dispatcher, eventually leading to a full file system and no service for further requests.

-There are many points of configuration for preventing such attacks, here we only discuss those directly related to AEM.
+There are many points of configuration for preventing such attacks, but only those points that relate to AEM are discussed here.

 Configuring Sling to Prevent DoS

 Sling is content-centric.
-This means that processing is focused on the content as each (HTTP) request is mapped onto content in the form of a JCR resource (a repository node):
+Processing is focused on the content as each (HTTP) request is mapped onto content in the form of a JCR resource (a repository node):

-This approach makes Sling very powerful and very flexible, but as always it is the flexibility that needs to be carefully managed.
+This approach makes Sling powerful and flexible, but as always it is the flexibility that must be carefully managed.

 In your application you should: